 05Utility and Cell Phone Payments

 Like insurance companies, many utility and cell phone providers check your credit score before extending service.
 But these businesses don't routinely provide your payment information to credit bureaus.
 Your credit score isn’t helped by timely payments on your utility or cell phone bills.
 However, if your account becomes past due, it may be passed on to a collection agency who would then list the account on your credit report leading to a credit score drop.
+What about cell insurance.

 In most cases, paying your rent on time won’t help your credit score.
 In fact, the FICO score would ignore the rental trade line even if it appeared on your credit report.
 On the other hand, falling behind on your rent could lead to an eviction which would hurt your credit score and your ability to rent or get credit cards and loans in the future.